falo2k/ProtonPack/README.md

 *Revision 1.1:* Pack board updated to move Audio Board output pin.
 I made a mis-reading of the schematic, and only the pins nearest the Teensy pins are connected to L/R out.
 Temporarily solder bridged on my v1.0 boards.

 ### Power
 I've left supplying the 5V power to the boards to the individual user.
 You can take a feed directly from a Talentcell 5V or use a common buck converter, but either of these may introduce some noise into the audio.
 Your mileage with this may vary.
+I got myself some [isolated dc-dc converters](https://www.digikey.co.uk/en/products/detail/mornsun-america-llc/VRB1205S-6WR3/16348304) to step down my talentcell battery and avoid noise issues going to the amp.
+6W is overspecced (in my testing, the setup draws at most 0.6A at its busiest time when in the overheat warning sequence).

 ## Thanks
 A huge thanks to everyone over on the [Arduino for Ghostbusters Props](https://www.facebook.com/groups/1187612118706042/) Facebook group.
 Special shout outs to: